sparkswap/lnd-engine/README.md

 The following repo contains 2 modules that make up a `Kinesis Engine`:

 1. NPM module w/ LND abstraction layer (located in `src`)
-2. Dockerfiles for all containers needed for the LND Engine to work correctly
+2. Dockerfiles for all containers needed for the LND Engine

-Our current docker setup consists of the following containers:
+A current docker setup for the Kinesis exchange may look like:

-- roasbeef/BTCD - Headless daemon to interact with blockchain (no wallet in this package)
-- LND - Lightning Network Daemon + Wallet
-- repl - an interactive shell for using the lnd-engine stack

-#### Getting Started
+1. BTCD node
+2. LND BTCD node (kinesis-exchange fork)
+3. LTCD node
+4. LND LTCD node (kinesis-exchange fork)

+#### Installation (lnd-engine only)

+The following commands will install dependencies, import proto files and run tests on the lnd-engine codebase.
+These steps do not build the docker images associated with the lnd-engine.

 ```
 npm i